dice-project/DICE-Chef-Repository/cookbooks/dmon/README.md

 dmon Cookbook
 ============

-This cookbook installs dmon which contains controller REST API and ELK stack for viewing logs.
+This cookbook installs dmon from https://github.com/igabriel85/IeAT-DICE-Repository.
+It also installs and configures ELK stack for collecting and visualizing data that is send from dmon-agents.
+Those agents need to be set as nodes with appropriate roles to work correctly.
+That can be don with dmon REST API on port 5001.
+More information can be found on https://github.com/igabriel85/IeAT-DICE-Repository/blob/master/src/README.md

 Attributes
 ----------